josephhilby/lunch_and_learn/README.md

 ### GET /api/v1/learning_resources?country=laos

-Get a list of learning resources from a random country (if no params are passed) or by selected country, through params.
+Get a list of learning resources from a random country (if no params are passed) OR by selected country, through params.

 **Parameters**